 University of Stirling

-Working Title of PhD: An examination of the law of Contempt of Court in enforcing child contact orders in Scotland
+Working Title of PhD: The Contemptuous [M]other’.
+An investigation into the use of Contempt of Court as an enforcement tool in child contact disputes in Scotland, England and Wales’.

 Year commenced PhD study: 2017 Institution/Organisation: University of Stirling